 Wilkes-Barre is a medium-sized city located in the state of Pennsylvania.
 With a population of 44,261 people and 24 associated neighborhoods, Wilkes-Barre is the 14th largest community in Pennsylvania.
 Wilkes-Barre has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The percentage of adults in Wilkes-Barre who are college-educated is close to the national average for all communities of 21.84%: 18.63% of the adults in Wilkes-Barre have a bachelor's degree or advanced degree.
+The education level of Wilkes-Barre citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.63% of adults 25 and older in Wilkes-Barre have a college degree.

 Wilkes-Barre is an extremely ethnically-diverse city.
 The people who call Wilkes-Barre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilkes-Barre residents report their race to be White, followed by Black or African-American.
 Wilkes-Barre also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 29.11% of the city’s residents.
 Important ancestries of people in Wilkes-Barre include Irish, Polish, Italian, German, and English.